toralf/torutils/README.md

 1. trust Tor authorities and snowflake
 1. block ip for 1 day if the rate is > 6/min
-1. allow if the ip is known to host multiple relays and the current connection count from there is up to 4
+1. allow if the ip is known to host multiple relays and the current connection count from there is up to 4 (currently maximum of allowed Tor instances at the same ip)
 1. allow not more than 3 connections ³
 1. rate limit new connection attempts by 0.5/minute
 1. accept the connection attempt